 We were apparently so simpatico with our JTF4 Coast Guard detachment that they came back to us when we were briefly sent out again, this time in company with a Coast Guard cutter.
 We caught some cocaine smugglers while on patrol, though not before they dumped most of their cargo over the side.

-I processed out right after the ship started its first ROH in 1992.
+I processed out right after the ship started its first-ever ROH in 1992.